lampajr/hyperfoil.github.io/quickstart/quickstart6.md

 	test:            1 267.91 ms 268.44 ms 268.44 ms 268.44 ms 268.44 ms 268.44 ms      0      1      0      0        0      0
 ```

 By the time you type the `stats` command into CLI the benchmark is already completed and the CLI shows stats for the whole run.
-Let's try running the [eshop-scale.hf.yaml](https://github.com/Hyperfoil/Hyperfoil//blob/master/distribution/src/main/resources/examples/eshop-scale.hf.yaml) we've seen in previous quickstart; this will give us some time to observe on-line statistics as the benchmark is progressing:
+Let's try running the {% include example_link.md src='eshop-scale.hf.yaml' %} we've seen in previous quickstart; this will give us some time to observe on-line statistics as the benchmark is progressing:

 ```
 > docker run -v $(pwd)/examples/eshop.server:/config:z -p 8080:8083 jordimartin/mmock